s-marshall/binary-string-monad/README.md

 # Still-not-sure-what-a-monad-is

-A monad for binary strings written in Clojure to do useless calculations like
+A monad for binary strings written in Clojure to learn about monads and to do useless calculations like

       (add "101"  "100")
       (multiply "11" "101")